About the Ban the Box Ordinance

 Providing employment opportunities for people with criminal histories makes our communities safer because when people with criminal histories are gainfully employed, they are significantly less likely to re-offend; and society expects adults who can work to seek and maintain employment, so it is vital that residents of the City of St. Louis with criminal histories have a chance to rejoin the workforce and become fully contributing members of their communities.

-On January 1, 2021, a “Ban the Box” ordinance will go into effect to enact legislation that restricts employers from asking job applicants about their criminal history on their initial applications.
+On January 1, 2021, a “Ban the Box” ordinance went into effect to restrict employers from asking job applicants about their criminal history on their initial applications.

 Frequently Asked Questions for Employers